 Predicated on a theory of reciprocity — I protect your minority, you protect my minority — the Minorities’ Initiative, Robinson quipped, evidently had a codicil: “I hit my Jews, you hit your Jews.”

-When it got its name and was incorporated into the U,N., Loeffler demonstrates, human rights remained an arena for hopes and fears.
-Witness to the establishment of the State of Israel and the adoption of the Universal Declaration of Human Rights, 1948 was a turning point for Jews and human rights.
-As Israel dealt with Arabs in the Jewish state and the occupied territories, it became clear that national sovereignty was both a fundamental source of rights for individuals and groups and a potent threat to them.
+1948 was a turning point for Jews and human rights.
+As Israel dealt with Arabs in the Jewish state and the Palestinian territories, it became clear that national sovereignty was both a fundamental source of rights for individuals and groups and a potent threat to them.

-Most important, the results of the Six Day War stimulated the “increasing demonization” of Israel, the once “plucky David now recast as Goliath,” for denying basic rights to stateless Palestinians.
+Most important, the results of the Six Day War stimulated the “increasing demonization” of Israel for denying basic rights to stateless Palestinians.
 Israelis and their diasporic Jewish supporters maintained that they had to balance national security with civil liberties.
 But Amnesty International joined the U.N. as a “hostile forum,” blasting Israel for its tribalism.
 On November 10, 1975, the U.N General Assembly voted 72–35 (with 32 abstentions) to approve a resolution branding Zionism “a form of racism and racial discrimination.”

 Loeffler notes that Israelis and American Jews differ about the nature, extent and necessity of violations of the rights of Palestinians.
-They do not agree, as well, about whether, as Lauterpacht once maintained, Israelis will be forced to struggle with an issue that “lies so conspicuously on the borderline of law and a most intractable problem of politics,” unless a two-state solution is implemented.
+Nor do they agree about whether, as Lauterpacht once maintained, Israelis will be forced to struggle with an issue that “lies so conspicuously on the borderline of law and a most intractable problem of politics,” unless a two-state solution is implemented.